 The BYU Bookstore offers a variety of academic and convenience merchandise for sale at competitive prices.
 This merchandise includes: textbooks, school supplies, general books, computer hardware and software, cards and gift items, candy and snacks, men and women's clothing and accessories, photo supplies, sports apparel and BYU specialty sportswear, and engineering and art goods.

 The purpose of this office is to assure that students with disabilities are provided access to university programs.
 A variety of services and extensive information are available.

 Students desiring to visit campus are encouraged to schedule a tour through the Office of School Relations—Campus Visits (Visitors Center [VCTR], PO Box 23201, 378-4431).
-Daily tours are available at 9:00 a.m., 10:30 a.m., noon, 2:00 p.m., and 3:30 p.m.
+Daily tours are available at 9:00 a.m., 10:30 a.m., noon, 1:30 p.m., and 3:00 p.m.
 Tours are tailored to the individual student's needs, and appointments with advisement centers can be arranged as requested.
 Please schedule tours at least one week prior to your campus visit.

 Kelly C. McDonald, Executive Director (167 TMCB, PO Box 26540, 378-5025)